National Web Privacy Forum

 Achieving Privacy in the Age of Analytics

-A National Forum on Web Privacy and Web Analytics is an IMLS-funded, community-fueled effort to shape a better analytics practice that protects our users’ privacy from unwanted third-party tracking and targeting.
+A National Forum on Web Privacy and Web Analytics was an IMLS-funded, community-fueled project to shape a better analytics practice that protects our users’ privacy from unwanted third-party tracking and targeting.

 A simple, lightweight analytics framework and dashboard to show only necessary data points.

 A Privacy Certification System to establish stratified data privacy standards for libraries and their information vendors.

 Tools and best practices for implementing ethical and user-conscious assessment

 A privacy-focused training module that can be integrated with established leadership institutes

 Professional development workshops for writing and implementing library privacy policies.

 Education and outreach to tribal colleges and universities, tribal youth organization, and Indigenous languages organizations.